GiggInnovations/gigg-knowledge-base/site_competition_setup.md

-# What is a Competition?

-Competitions provide a way to improve and increase publicity through consumer and audience interaction.

-## How it works
--The audience uploads meadia submissions, then vote on which submissions move on to the next round.
-This will ultimately lead to a final round where a winner is chosen.

-## Key Features
--Competetiors submit original videos or images of their own creation as competition entries.
-These entries are submitted through the Gigg Competitions website
--The audience votes on entries to determine the winner(s) of the round

 ## How admins setup a site competition
 -Find the setup options in Challenge Settings>Setup>Type.
 The "Challenge Submission Type" dropdown will have the Post Competition selected by default.
 Click the dropdown and choose "Site Competition".
 Enter the required information ("Challenge Categories" and "Admin Phone Number") and click the Save button in the bottom right.
 This will cause all the setup tabs for a site competition to appear.